 If you are hoping to earn a big welcome bonus right off the bat, you may want to consider the Business Platinum if your business can spend enough on your credit card each month.
-This card lets you earn 85,000 Membership Rewards points when you spend $15,000 within three months of account opening, which is more than twice the bonus you’ll get with the Business Gold.
-Plus earn 5x points on eligible purchases in 5 select business categories, up to 80,000 bonus points per category, all within the first 3 months of Card Membership.
-(Terms Apply)
+This card lets you earn 100,000 Membership Rewards® points after you spend $15,000 on eligible purchases with the Business Platinum Card within the first 3 months of Card Membership., which is more than the bonus you’ll get with the Business Gold.

 Also keep in mind that, with American Express Membership Rewards points value being around 2 cents each according to recent valuations from our sister site The Points Guy, this bonus alone could be worth up to $1,700.